 All in all, I am spending a lot more time on my IPad, including the time spent on News sites.
 My habits are changing…so are everyone else’s.
 Clearly the transition is taking place.
 But it still feels like we have some more changes to go and some new software and hardware to lead the way.

-One of the big areas of focus for technology companies over the past year has been "big data" -- in other words, the idea that there can be a lot of value in finding patterns in the massive quantities of user data and other information that a business generates.
-This has a corollary in journalism too: namely, the growing realization that there is a lot of value in…
+One of the big areas of focus for technology companies over the past year has been “big data” — in other words, the idea that there can be a lot of value in finding patterns in the massive quantities of user data and other information that a business generates.
+This has a corollary in journalism too: namely, the growing realization that there is a lot of value in finding patterns in news-related information.
+This weekend saw the launch of an e-book that could be a useful resource for anyone planning to explore that field: The Data Journalism Handbook.

 The latest tombstone in the “old media” cemetery is Kodak.
 Once the most powerful name in photography, Kodak stands out as a company that took too long to understand what its real purpose was.
 It wasn’t to make film, it was to take “pictures” that allow their customers to preserve images.